openshift-kni/baremetal-deploy/README.md

 The `ansible-ipi-install`  directory consists of three main sub-directories in addition to the main playbook `playbook-jetski.yml` that is used to kick off the installation.
 They are:

 - `group_vars` - Contains the `all.yml` which holds the bare minimum variables needed for install
-- `inventory` - contains the file `hosts.sample` that has advanced variables for customized installation
+- `inventory` - contains the file `jetski/hosts` that has advanced variables for customized installation
 - `roles` - contains eight roles: `bootstrap`, `prepare-kni`, `add-provisioner`, `network-discovery`, `set-deployment-facts`, `shared-labs-prep`,`node-prep` and `installer`. `node-prep` handles all the prerequisites that the provisioner node requires prior to running the installer.
 The `installer` role handles extracting the installer, setting up the manifests, and running the Red Hat OpenShift installation.

 The purpose served by each role can be summarized as follows: